See also: “The Art of Learning” and “The Craft of Research”.

 Learn what paragraphs and references are and how they work.
 A paragraph takes about one minute to read, during which it supports, elaborates or defends a single, well-defined claim.
 It will normally consist of no less than six sentences and no more than two-hundred words.
 For everything you know, you do well to learn how to write a paragraph about it in under half an hour.
 This includes providing the proper references, which provide information about the sources you have used.
 You should learn the difference between the “in-text citation”, which you provide in parentheses within the paragraph you are writing, and the “reference list”, which goes at the end of your paper and provides all the information your reader needs to locate your source.
 Paragraphs and references are governed by convention, and part of being a good scholar (and therefore a good student) is knowing what those conventions are.

-Every paragraph (as a rule) has a “key sentence”.
-This means that every paper your write can be summarized simply by listing your key sentences.
+As a general rule, every paragraph has a “key sentence”.
+This means that every paper you write can be summarized simply by listing your key sentences.
 If you’ve written an eleven-paragraph paper, you should have made eleven key claims, each of which can be stated in a simple declarative sentence, and supported, elaborated or defended by five or more further sentences.
 If you copy just your key sentences (one for each paragraph) into a separate document, and list them in order, they should make sense, separate from the paragraphs you have written.
 This “after-the-fact outline” is a good way to see whether you have produced a coherent line of argument in your essay.
 It’s also obviously a good way of keeping track of what you’ve learned.